 [© All rights reserved to Raffi Marhaba 2022.
 Article updated May 2022.
 If you wish to utilize this article for educational purposes, please reach out to email@example.com to discuss a usage fee.
 Copyright states that: you may not publish this article without permission; you may not translate it without approval.]

 by Raffi Marhaba

 I am a lover of words.
 I speak 7 languages, hold a BA in Translation, write and perform poetry and am deeply fascinated with the power and impact of language.
-When I first heard of Nonviolent Communication (NVC), I was curious and intrigued about it, ...
+When I first heard of Nonviolent Communication (NVC), I was curious and ...

 by Yousef Shami

 Veganism has become significantly more accessible around the world in the past few years.
 As I prepared for my trip to Palestine, I didn't have any concern that I'd have to suffer or make concessions from my values.
 It was quite the contrary: I view plant-based foods as closer to the roots of indigenous cultures around the world, including in the Levant, rather than as a new Western diet fad.
 In this way, I strongly believe that the transformation of food culture is an important facet of colonialism, especially in Palestine.

 "Veganwashing" refers to a form of whitewashing meant to encourage positive association of a subject with veganism or animal rights.
 It occurs, for example, when a company introduces plant-based alternatives to their non-vegan product line to raise their image among compassionate consumers and compete for a share of the vegan market without ever actually reducing their contribution to animal suffering.